tracyyy-zhu/tracyyy-zhu.github.io/_pages/about.md

 I have been working with [Prof. Anand Bhattad](https://anandbhattad.github.io/) and [Prof. David Forsyth](http://luthuli.cs.uiuc.edu/~daf/) on image generation with diffusion models.
 I received my BA in Data Science and Mathematics from NYU, where I was fortunate to work with [Dr. Tim Rudner](https://timrudner.com/) and [Prof. Marco Morucci](https://marcomorucci.com/bio/) on uncertainty quantification at [NYU Center for Data Science](https://cds.nyu.edu/).

+I am applying for a PhD in ML/CS starting in 2025.
+Please feel free to reach out if our research interests align!

 <!-- I am Yilun Kuang, a second-year PhD student in Data Science at NYU CDS & NYU CILVR Lab advised by Andrew Gordon Wilson.
 My research interests includes Large Language Models, Diffusion Models, Self-Supervised Learning, Multimodal Vision-Language Learning, Probabilistic Generative Models, NeuroAI & AI for Science, Generalization Theory, and Numerical Methods.

 Prior to starting PhD, I graduated magna cum laude with high honors from NYU with a BA in Mathematics.
 I was fortunate to work with SueYeon Chung and Eero Simoncelli on manifold geometry/efficient coding inspired self-supervised learning at the Center for Computational Neuroscience of Flatiron Institute, Simons Foundation.